ravikumarr1802/LeetCode-Data-Pipeline-End-to-End-Big-Data-Engineering-with-MySQL-Hive-Spark-PySpark-Visuals/README.md

 ## 🌟 Project Overview

-This project demonstrates a comprehensive data engineering pipeline, transforming data from a LeetCode dataset (likely problem data) into interactive visualizations.
+This project demonstrates a comprehensive data engineering pipeline, transforming data from a LeetCode dataset (240 company wise problems data) into interactive visualizations.
 The pipeline utilizes a variety of big data technologies, showcasing proficiency in data ingestion, processing, storage, and analysis.

 ## 🛠️ Technologies Used